Green Templeton Meetings and Events Guidelines and Policies

 Scope

-5. This Code of Practice must be followed by all members, students and employees of the college and visiting speakers in respect of: (a) all meetings and other events, to be held outdoors or indoors, on college premises, including those organised by third parties; and (b) all meetings and other events, which are college funded, affiliated or branded regardless of location, including online.
+5. This Code of Practice must be followed by all members, students, staff, societies, Common Room, contractors, visitors and external organisers in respect of: (a) all meetings and other events, to be held outdoors or indoors, on college premises, including those organised by third parties; and (b) all meetings and other events, which are college funded, affiliated or branded regardless of location, including online.

 6. It is not anticipated that events and meetings which have been organised as part of the academic curriculum or cocurriculum would cause concern such as to require formal referral to the Proctors under the provisions of this code.